sigp/lighthouse/book/src/mainnet-validator.md

 ### Step 2.
 Start an execution client

-Since consensus client relies upon the execution chain for validator on-boarding, all consensus validators must have a connection to an execution client.
+Since the consensus chain relies upon the execution chain for validator on-boarding, all consensus validators must have a connection to an execution client.

 We provide instructions for using Geth, but you could use any client that implements the JSON RPC